AMG’s F1-derived hypercar is nearly ready to rival the Valkyrie and T.50

 Each of the electric motors at the front axle delivers 120 kW, and each has a tiny gearbox to permit torque vectoring.
 The battery cells, their configuration, connectors and direct cell liquid cooling are all a direct lift from F1.
 However, the 800 volt high voltage system (contained in two battery housings on each side of the car) has four times the capacity used in F1.
 The higher voltage level reduces voltage losses, not least in the cables.
 It also allows significantly shorter changing times with a constant current level.
 The One’s driving programs will even have an all-electric mode with just the front axle driven, giving a range of up to 25km.
 The most extreme ‘dynamic’ mode, on the other hand, will apparently adopt settings used in F1 to achieve the best possible lap times in qualifying.

 Not strictly up for discussion on this ‘powertrain reveal’ but the suspension system will have race car style, horizontally packaged, pushrod dampers, a carbon tub, carbon ceramic brakes and, of course, active aero.
 But perhaps most remarkably of all, AMG reckons One owners will be able to drive their cars for 50,000km rather than after a brisk trip around the houses in Monaco before the first ‘revision’ is needed, which means removing the engine and transmission and taking them apart to see what’s been going on, just like a race car.
-But given the evidence that hypercars tend to accumulate quickly-covered kilometres at a leisurely rate, the 50k day can probably be put off for a couple of years at least.
+But given the evidence that hypercars tend to accumulate quickly-covered miles at a leisurely rate, the 50k day can probably be put off for a couple of years at least.
 So thank goodness for the stress-easing effect of that 11,000rpm red line.

 Ola Källenius told our sister title Auto Express Mercedes-AMG would make ‘Between 200 to 300’ – a number that Mercedes-AMG CEO Tobias Moers has now revealed to be 275 units (see below).
 Moers has also now confirmed that the company has more than 1000 people interested in the car, effectively confirming the market for what could be one of the most dramatic hypercars ever.